microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-outlook-authz.md

 Certain events in Outlook can cause a subscription to be removed.
 These events include:

-- user's password has been reset
+- User's password has been reset
-- user's device is out of compliance
+- User's device is out of compliance
--	user's account has been revoked
+-	User's account has been revoked

 When such an event happens, Outlook sends a special lifecycle notification, `subscriptionRemoved`.